indusrad/cute/README.md

  * "Single application mode" allows you to run an application in a prompt instance but just for that command.
 Useful when integrating with .desktop files containing Terminal=true.
+ * Pinned tab profile/container/directory are saved across sessions so that you can get back to your projects quickly.
+Currently this is restricted to a single window but may change in the future.

 ## Distribution Notes